milkcircle/milkcircle.github.io/_posts/2019-07-04-lightshow.md

 you and i are the residual night sky
 with only the drifting smoke
-as evidence of the fleeting and vivid past.
+as evidence of our fleeting and vivid past.